 Major is used for non-compliance that has the potential to significantly impact the integrity of the study data (e.g., ability to evaluate the effectiveness of an intervention or its toxicity), the safety or rights of study subjects, or clearly violates applicable regulations or DF/HCC policies.
 In addition, cumulative minor observations that are similar in nature and indicate possible systemic non-compliance may be considered major.

 Minor is used for instances of non-compliance that do not significantly impact evaluability or integrity of the data, or the safety and rights of study subjects.

 Each audit component (i.e., regulatory, pharmacy, and subject cases in a Full-Scope audit) receives a rating as follows:

 Multiple major observations within a single component.
 Typically, this means 2+ or more major observations in either the regulatory or pharmacy component, 2 or more major observations impacting more than a single subject case, or 3 or more major observations across all subject cases.

 A single flagrant deficiency (e.g., life-threatening major observation, or a concern for misconduct or fraud)

 - Any major observation

 - If you have been notified of an external audit or inspection, please contact your institutional clinical trials office immediately.

-- Throughout the audit/inspection, be sure to follow processes outlined in AUD-102 and provide ongoing communication to the appropriate parties.
+- Throughout the audit/inspection, be sure to follow processes outlined in AUD-OP-2 and provide ongoing communication to the appropriate parties.